Coslate/NBA_Game_Winning_Forecasting/README.md

 The functions are listed as the below:
 1. It will first randomly select a proxy IP from [https://www.sslproxies.org](https://www.sslproxies.org) as a proxy for the following scraping.
 2. Then, the boxscores data listed in [https://stats.nba.com/teams/boxscores](https://stats.nba.com/teams/boxscores) will be scraped into your local MySQL database.
-3. If there is a NBA game which your interested team plays today, then the program can also send you a notify mail(Email sending subsystem).
+3. If there is a NBA game which your interested team plays today, then the program can also send you a notify mail[Email sending subsystem](#Email%20sending%20subsystem).
 4. There are the following arguments that need to specify:

         a.
 The argument, -tcp, is to set the threshold value of request numbers within a proxy IP address.
 If the request number exceeds the threshold, it will change the proxy IP by scraping again the website listed in 1..